 'E' Div.
-Vet, author and historian Don Klancher for his expect advice about materials and literature which provide readers with rich insights into the early days and the lives of the North West Mounted Police.
+Vet, author and historian Don Klancher (right) for his expert advice about materials and literature which provide readers with rich insights into the early days and the lives of the North West Mounted Police.
 I thank Don and I value his authoritative, researched suggestions about the history of the Force.

 RCMP Historian Glenn Wright for his friendship and for responding to the tough questions about the early history of the Force.

-Here's Glenn (right) speaking with Mr. Don Cherry (centre) of CBC's Coaches Corner.
+Here's Glenn (left) speaking with Mr. Don Cherry (centre) of CBC's Coaches Corner.
 Mr. Cherry discovered that his paternal grandfather (Sub-Constable John T. Cherry) was one of the early members to serve in the North West Mounted Police (NWMP) on the March West in 1884.

 Mr. Reg Keatley, Friend of the Force in Calgary, AB has provided several hundreds of photographs of graves from 'K' Div. and from other regions of Canada.